Job Postings for Instructors

 - Student testimonials

 - Peer evaluations and/or assessments of your teaching

 - Letters of recommendation related to your teaching

 - Participation in learning and teaching conferences, workshops, or seminars

 - Any other documentation that might support your application.

-Please review the resources in the Professional Development section of Ryerson University’s Learning and Teaching Office (LTO) website for guidance.
+Please review the resources in the Professional Development section of Ryerson University’s Teaching Development website for guidance.